csbl-usp/reannotator-microarray-probes/README.md

 $ conda activate reannotator
 ```

-Execute the same steps from the [Prepare human genome sequence and mapper index](#prepare-human-genome-sequence-and-mapper-index)
+Execute same steps from the [Prepare human genome sequence and mapper index](#prepare-human-genome-sequence-and-mapper-index)

 ## For Windows system